 - Realising that trials with negative margins don’t count.
 (They stopped offers like trial subscriptions.)

 The length of subscriptions sold became more important than the number of subscriptions sold.
-Instead of trials, they began to sell only 1-, 2-, and 3-year contracts.
-Thirty-six percent of sales are from 3-year subscriptions.
+Instead of trials, the company began to sell only 1-, 2-, and 3-year contracts.
+Of sales, 36% are from 3-year subscriptions.

 Data showed that longer contracts build stronger relationships.
 With the same number of phone calls, the relationships grew: